abshkd/doc/content/en/docs/alerts/aws_billing_alert.md

 title: "Alert on AWS Billing Spikes"
 ---

-This Solution describes how to use Scalyr to monitor your Amazon AWS usage fees, and notify you if there is an unexpected jump in spending.
+This guide describes how to use Scalyr to monitor your Amazon AWS usage fees, and notify you if there is an unexpected jump in spending.
 Amazon's CloudWatch service can notify you if your total bill for a month exceeds a specified level, but by the time that happens, damage may already have been done.
 For instance, if your typical spending is $100/day, you might set a CloudWatch alert at $3500.
 If your usage jumps to $200/day on May 2nd, the